Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 </p>

-* **Action**: Continue to the next code block and run it to download all the meta-data files from the generated dataset.
+* **Action**: Continue to the next code block and run it to download all the metadata files from the generated dataset.
 This includes JSON files and logs but does not include images (which will be downloaded later).

 You will see a progress bar while the data downloads: